CIS 540: Principles of Embedded Computation, Spring 2014

 - Recitation: Friday, Noon -- 1pm, Moore 212

-This course is focused on principles underlying design and analysis of
+This course is focused on the principles underlying design and analysis of

 computational elements that interact with the physical environment.